Buvly/DevOps_exercise/README.md

 # DevOps_exercise
-A simple project using Circle CI, Ansible, and Cloud Formation!
+A simple project using Circle CI, Ansible, and Cloud Formation!!